Shipping FAQ

 Q: Why is shipping so much more on some items?

 A: All the postal and private carriers have something called 'dimensional weight'.
 When a box exceeds a certain maximum total in girth or the longest dimension, they will charge a higher rate.
-Sometimes that rate is almost double a standard rate.
+Sometimes that rate is almost double or triple a standard rate.
 The dimensional cut-off point for this was actually lowered by most of the carriers recently, meaning that even more packages will fall into a 'dimensional charge' fee rate.
 Even if a package is just a couple pounds, they still want that higher rate for something that exceeds a certain max dimension.
 Is it really that much harder delivering a long box compared to a square one?
 Probably not, but it gives them a good excuse to charge more.
 Unfortunately we have to deal with it.
-As of 2022, USPS added a flat $15 surcharge for anything exceeding 30 inches in any dimension.
-Unfortunately, this brings an end to postal being the last affordable option.
-It is usually pointless to use postal priority for most items now, because it's often more expensive than UPS Ground, with worse service.
-You may choose to use postal if you live in a place where UPS would add a significant 'broker' fee on delivery, such as Canada... but there's really no other reason to choose it, unless the item is small.
+As of 2022, USPS added a flat $15 surcharge for anything exceeding 30 inches in any dimension, and in 2024 UPS basically doubled or tripled anything over 48".

 Q: Why did the cart tell me my order is "too large" to calculate.